brandonmanke/smart-mirror/README.md

 # smart-mirror

-A very smart mirror.

 This is a node web app for a smart mirror.
-It includes date and time, as well as google calendar, darksky weather, and github api implementation.
+It includes date and time, as well as News, Calendar, and Weather info.

-This is an academic project.

 ## Licenses